boldbi/samples/Scenario Based Samples/Dashboard-Parameter-In-Widget-Embedding/README.md

-# Applying Dashboard Parameters in Widget Embedding BoldBI in .NET Core
+# Applying Dashboard Parameters for Widget Embedding using .NET Core

 This project was created using ASP.NET Core 6.0.
 This application aims to demonstrate how to showcase the implementation of dashboard parameters in a BoldBI widget through JavaScript Embedding.